This document describes how to configure Network Address Translation (NAT) server load balancing TCP traffic on Cisco IOS® routers.

-Now the user-B initiates a TCP session with server virtual ip 172.16.2.3, now upon receiving the connection request the NAT router translates this to next available real server ip address (eg 10.1.1.2) and then forwards the packet to the server.
+User-B initiates a TCP session with server virtual IP address 172.16.2.3.
+Upon receiving the connection request, the NAT router translates this to the next available real server IP address (for example, 10.1.1.2) and then forwards the packet to the server.

-Since static NAT is bidirectional in the other direction the destination of the packet will be translated.
-When doing this form of NAT we need to trigger it by sending TCP packets.
+Since static NAT is bidirectional in the other direction, the destination of the packet will be translated.
+When doing this form of NAT, it is triggered by sending TCP packets.
 Sending Internet Control Message Protocol (ICMP) might not trigger the NAT translation.

 Non-TCP traffic is directed to the first address in the pool.

-Unlike static inside source NAT and static inside source PAT, the router does not respond to ARP-inquiries about the global address, unless that address is not assigned to its interface.Therefore, it may be necessary to add it to an interface like the secondary.
-It is not possible to redirect ports with this method of translation (eg 80 & 1087).
+Unlike static inside source NAT and static inside source PAT, the router does not respond to ARP inquiries about the global address, unless that address is not assigned to its interface.Therefore, it might be necessary to add it to an interface like the secondary.
+It is not possible to redirect ports with this method of translation (for example, 80 and 1087).
 The ports must match.

-Define a pool of addresses containing the addresses of the real servers.
+Define a pool of addresses that contain the addresses of the real servers.

 ip nat pool NATPOOL 10.1.1.1 10.1.1.3 prefix-length 24 type rotary

-Define an access-list that permits the address of virtual-server.
+Define an access-list that permits the address of the virtual-server.

 access-list 1 permit host 172.16.2.3